bitdruid/python-wayback-machine-downloader/README.md

 Downloading archived web pages from the [Wayback Machine](https://archive.org/web/).

 Internet-archive is a nice source for several OSINT-information.
-This script is a work in progress to query and fetch archived web pages.
+This tool is a work in progress to query and fetch archived web pages.

+This tool allows you to download content from the Wayback Machine (archive.org).
+You can use it to download either the latest version or all versions of web page snapshots within a specified range.

 ## Installation